Line Movement in Sports Betting

 - Heavy favorites tend to attract bets which worsens their odds, so back them early.

 - Underdog odds tend to improve over time, so consider waiting to back them if you don’t like the price

-This are different forms of line movement, and they behave differently in each sport.
+These are different forms of line movement, and they behave differently in each sport.
 However, the basic idea is always the same.
-Using your understanding of line movement effectively is all about timing your bet to maximise profit.
+Using your understanding of line movement effectively is all about timing your bet to maximize profit.

 As you become more comfortable with line movement you will start finding more spots to bet the middle, or hedge your bets using live betting.

 If sports betting is currently legal in your state, check the lines on the next round of games when they open, and keep an eye on them for a few days.
 See how the spread and the odds change and think about why they do so, given the information on this page.
 Soon you will start seeing value.

 If you live somewhere without legal sports betting, don’t worry.
 Sports betting is growing across the US thanks to the recent Supreme Court decision, and more states are moving towards legalization every day.

 It won’t be long until you can put your new line movement knowledge into profitable practice.